ResoluteStudios/UnstableSMP/README.md

 # UnstableSMP

-**UnstableSMP** is a custom Minecraft Paper/Folia plugin designed for a hardcore "Unstable" SMP experience.
-It introduces unique mechanics like death bans, forced resource packs with a waiting room, combat nerfs, and strict item restrictions.
+UnstableSMP Plugin is a plugin that introduces similar features to those that are on the youtuber UnstableSMP

 =======
 # UnstableSMP Plugin